jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 6. **expert**: Invoke the expert agent
 7. **critic_expert**: Invoke the critic agent with expert evaluation prompt
 8. **finalizer**: Invoke the finalizer agent to generate the final answer and reasoning trace
-9. **END**: Workflow termination node (graph workflow terminates here after finalizer agent completes)
+9. **END**: Workflow termination node (finalizer agent routes to END node after completing its work)

 **Research Step Execution Pattern:**
 The research phase follows a specific sequential execution pattern: